sdc/moodle-local_leapwebservices/readme.md

     Click *3.
 Create a specific user*.
 Create this user as you see fit: give it a relavant username and a **strong** password, as this user will have considerable control over core Moodle functions.

-5. Create a web services role with appropriate protocol capabilities allowed (*webservice/rest:use*) and assign it to the web services user as a system role.
+5. Create a new role ("web services") with appropriate protocol capabilities allowed (*webservice/rest:use*).
 Click on Administration (block) &rarr; Site Administration &rarr; Users &rarr; Permissions &rarr; Define roles, and click on *Add role*.

     Type in a relevant short (internal) name and a full (human readable) name, as well as a description (will only be seen by admins).
 Ignore *Role archetype*.
 Check only the *system* check box.
-Search for and *allow* the following capabilities (The best way is to use your web browser's search feature and search for the text exactly as it appears: it will get you to the exact capability or very close):
+Search for and *allow* the following capabilities (the best way is to use your web browser's search feature and search for the text exactly as it appears: it will get you to the exact capability or very close):

     **Web service: REST protocol**
     * webservice/rest:use (Use REST protocol)